MoMus2000/Boa/README.md

 # Warning

-**Experimental Language:** This is an experimental language that is currently not optimized for performance.
+**Experimental Language:** This is an experimental language that is currently not optimized for performance nor considered stable.
 In benchmark tests, a simple for loop with computation is approximately **2000% slower** than Python.
-Please keep this in mind if you plan to use this for performance-critical applications.
+Please keep this in mind if you plan to use this for your applications.

 **Note:** Future optimizations may improve performance, performance should